huaweicloud/terraform-provider-huaweicloud/docs/resources/csbs_backup.md

 ## Argument Reference
 The following arguments are supported:

-* `region` - (Optional) The region in which to create the CSBS backup resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the CSBS backup resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new CSBS backup resource.

-* `backup_name` - (Optional) Name for the backup.
+* `backup_name` - (Optional, String, ForceNew) Name for the backup.
 The value consists of 1 to 255 characters and can contain only letters, digits, underscores (_), and hyphens (-).
 Changing backup_name creates a new backup.

-* `description` - (Optional) Backup description.
+* `description` - (Optional, String) Backup description.
 The value consists of 0 to 255 characters and must not contain a greater-than sign (>) or less-than sign (<).
 Changing description creates a new backup.

-* `resource_id` - (Required) ID of the target to which the backup is restored.
+* `resource_id` - (Required, String, ForceNew) ID of the target to which the backup is restored.
 Changing this creates a new backup.

-* `resource_type` - (Optional) Type of the target to which the backup is restored.
+* `resource_type` - (Optional, String, ForceNew) Type of the target to which the backup is restored.
 The default value is **OS::Nova::Server** for an ECS.
 Changing this creates a new backup.

 ## Attributes Reference
 In addition to all arguments above, the following attributes are exported: